 Once admitted to major standing in the B.S.E. degree, students are expected to devote sufficient time to complete the work assigned in each course.
 Students are expected to maintain the highest ethical standards at all times.
 Students may be dismissed from the program for violations of ethical standards or unsatisfactory academic progress.

 Students must apply directly to the School of Engineering before the last day of classes of the fall semester of the academic year in which they are seeking admission to major standing.
 Application forms are available on the School of Engineering website (within Forms under the Co-op Education link).
 Notification letters are promptly issued to students after the processing of their applications is complete.

-The computer engineering major is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The following majors are accredited by the Engineering Accreditation Commission of ABET (available online at www.abet.org):

 Grand Valley State University hosts the Michigan Lambda Chapter of Tau Beta Pi, the National Engineering Honors Society.

 - Scott M. Dykstra/Oliver Products Company Engineering Scholarship

 - FIRST Robotics Engineering Scholarship

 - Fred M. and Bernedine Keller Engineering Diversity Scholarship